mads-hartmann/blog.mads-hartmann.com/_posts/2017-08-20-deploying-prototypes-using-docker.md

 means that if you're familiar with Docker you'll be able to run almost anything almost anywhere 😉

-The ability to be able to iterate quickly on the Dockerfile and run it locally before trying to deploy it was also a key factor; once it runs locally it you should be able to deploy it easily as well.
+The ability to iterate quickly on the Dockerfile and run it locally before trying to deploy it was also a key factor; once it runs locally it you should be able to deploy it easily as well.

 ## Writing a Dockerfile

 The first step is to write a [Dockerfile][dockerfile] for your application.
-In the case of python can base it off a Linux distribution you know or simply go for one of the official [python images][python-images].
+In the case of python you can base it off a Linux distribution you know or simply go for one of the official [python images][python-images].

-I won't go into the details of Docker in this post -- there are plenty of good guides and introductions on the web already.
+I won't go into the details of writing a Dockerfile in this post -- The [official documentation][dockerfile] and [best-practices guide][dockerfile-guide] contains all the information you need to get started.

 If you don't want to write a Dockerfile for one of your own projects but still want to try deploying something to AWS then feel free to use the